Mathef/docs-4-ai/crawl4ai_docs.md

   2. You need to interact with the page (e.g., clicking buttons) between requests
   3. The site requires authentication or maintains state across pages

-Crawl4AI\'s AsyncWebCrawler class supports session-based crawling through the session_id parameter and related methods.
+Crawl4AI's AsyncWebCrawler class supports session-based crawling through the session_id parameter and related methods.

 ## Basic Concepts

-Before diving into examples, let\'s review some key concepts:
+Before diving into examples, let's review some key concepts:

   * Session ID: A unique identifier for a browsing session.
 Use the same session_id across multiple arun calls to maintain state.
-  * JavaScript Execution: Use the js_code parameter to execute JavaScript on the page, such as clicking a \"Load More\" button.
+  * JavaScript Execution: Use the js_code parameter to execute JavaScript on the page, such as clicking a "Load More" button.
   * CSS Selectors: Use these to target specific elements for extraction or interaction.
   * Extraction Strategy: Define how to extract structured data from the page.
   * Wait Conditions: Specify conditions to wait for before considering the page loaded.

 ## Example 1: Basic Session-Based Crawling

-Let\'s start with a basic example of session-based crawling:
+Let's start with a basic example of session-based crawling:

 ```